revature-scalawags/rastal-project1/README.md

   - took a little longer to figure out than I expected, but now that I know how it works, it's fairly easy
 - Command line interface to run queries (medium)
   - this was really straightforward for MapReduce jobs
+  - this was also easy for Hive... once I actually got Hive working
 - MapReduce job for counting times profonity was removed from articles (hard)
   - the data ended up just being page history metadata, and didn't include any content that was revised (no diffs)
 - MapReduce jobs for counting most revised pages and most active users (easy)